Mortgage

 loading image

-Here are the Florida first-time homebuyer program requirements:
+Here are the minimum Florida first-time homebuyer program qualifications:

 • Complete approved homebuyer education class

-• Income below limits for county where home is located
+• Have income below limits for the county where home is located

-• Purchase price below limits for county where home is located
+• Have a purchase price below limits for the county where home is located

-Some specific programs also will have their own requirements.
-For example, the Hometown Heroes program is available only for homebuyers in eligible public service jobs or for active military members or veterans.
+Some programs also have unique requirements.
+For example, the Hometown Heroes program is available only to homebuyers in eligible public service jobs or active military members or veterans.

 Steps to apply for a first-time homebuyer program

 1. Check your credit.
-While you can buy a home with a credit score as low as 500, you’ll need a credit score of 640 or higher to qualify for Florida first-time homebuyer programs.
-That’s below the average credit score in Florida, which was 708 in 2023, according to Experian.
+While you can buy a home with a credit score as low as 500, you’ll need a minimum credit score of 640 to qualify for Florida first-time homebuyer programs.
+That’s below the average credit score in Florida, which was 707 in 2024, according to Experian.

 2. Choose the right lender.
 To qualify for Florida first-time homebuyer programs, you’ll need to work with an approved lender.
-It’s smart to shop around because choosing the right mortgage lender can save you as much as $60,000 or more over the life of your loan.
+Shop around, because choosing the right mortgage lender can save you as much as $75,000 or more over the life of your loan.

 3. Get preapproved.
-Getting preapproved for a mortgage loan shows sellers that you’re serious and likely to be able to get a mortgage.
-During preapproval, the lender looks at factors such as your credit history, income, assets and debt.
-If you get the green light, they issue you a preapproval letter.
+Getting preapproved for a mortgage loan shows sellers that you’re likely to be able to get a mortgage.
+The lender will look at factors such as your credit history, income, assets and debt.
+If you qualify, you’ll get a preapproval letter.

 4. Find the funds.
-Homebuyers typically need to have funds saved to cover a down payment plus closing costs, which can add up to tens of thousands of dollars.
-If you lack enough cash, a Florida down payment assistance program may be able to help.
+Homebuyers typically need to have money saved to cover a down payment plus closing costs, which can add up to tens of thousands of dollars.
+If you lack enough cash, a Florida DPA program may help.

 5. Take a homebuying class.
-You’ll also need to take an approved homebuying class, which will teach you to navigate the homebuying process and buy a home you can afford.
-You can find an approved class by contacting the Florida Housing Finance Corporation or using the HUD housing counseling services tool.
+You’ll also need to take an approved homebuying class, which will teach you how to navigate homeownership.
+You can find an approved class by contacting the Florida Housing Finance Corp. or using the HUD housing counseling services tool.

 6. Pick a real estate agent.
 Before you begin looking at homes, find a real estate agent.
-The right real estate agent can help you find your dream home, put in an offer and negotiate a good deal on the home price.
+The right agent can help you find your dream home, put in an offer and negotiate a good sale price.

 7. Finalize your loan.
-At this point, you’ll need to get official approval from your mortgage lender.
-During the final approval process, you’ll show the bank a purchase contract, get a home inspection to look for hidden problems and get an appraisal to gauge the value of the home.
+During the final approval process, you have to show the bank a purchase contract, get a home inspection to look for hidden problems and get an appraisal to gauge the value of the home.

 8. Close on your home.
-If everything is a go, you’ll take the final step in the process: Closing on the home.
 At closing, you’ll sign all the necessary paperwork and get the keys to your new home.

 loading image